deep-research/victorslibrary-gridsome/content/song/the-truth-about-this-world.md

 ### Recordings

-1. <g-link to="/recording/how-enlightened-are-you">How Enlightened Are You?</g-link>
+1. <g-link to="/recording/the-truth-about-this-world">The Truth About This World</g-link>

 ### Lyrics